 Hacks, credential stuffing, and phone scams continue to target financial institutions and their users - here are some tips to help keep your information safe.

-Summer may be winding down, but hackers haven't been taking any vacation days.
 As you may have been reading in the press, malicious actors continue to seek out personal information from a variety of sources.
-Whether through phishing, malicious apps, spoofed websites, vishing, or even smshing, these criminals seek to steal information such as credit card information, banking credentials, security question responses, and Social Security Numbers they can then monetize.
+Whether through phishing, malicious apps, spoofed websites, vishing, or even smishing, these criminals seek to steal information such as credit card information, banking credentials, security question responses, and Social Security Numbers they can then monetize.

 Bank of the West is working hard to keep our customers' information safe, and you can help in that effort.
 Here are a few easy tips to lower your risk of banking fraud or identity theft: